romainsi/zabbix-VEEAM_B-R/README.md

 Work with Veeam backup & replication V7 to V9.5
 Work with Zabbix 3.X

-Explanation of how it works :
+Explanation of how it works :<br />
-The item "Result Export Xml Veeam" send a powershell command to the host to create an xml of the result of the Get-VBRBackupSession command.<br />
+The "Result Export Xml Veeam Xml" element sends a powerhell command to the host to create an xml of the result of the Get-VBRBackupSession command.<br />
-Then each query imports the xml to retrieve the information.<br />
+Then, each request imports the xml to retrieve the information.<br />
-Why ?
-Because the execution of this command can take between 30seconds and 3 minutes (depending on the history and number of tasks) and I end up with several scripts running for a certain time and this chain.
+Why?
+Because the execution of this command can take between 30 seconds and 3 minutes (depending on the history and the number of tasks) and I end up with several scripts running for a certain time and it goes on.

 **-------- Items --------**